-Before removing the processor heatsink module (PHM), power down as described in Section 3.1.
+Before removing the PHM, power down as described in Section 3.1.

-- 1. Using a T30 Torx-bit screwdriver, loosen and remove the screws on the PHM from the socket, starting with the screw marked #4, in the sequence of 4, 3, 2, 1. - 2.
-Pull up the PHM while releasing the small snap tabs on two corners of the socket.
+- 1. Using a T30 Torx-bit screwdriver, turn the screws on the PHM counterclockwise to loosen them from the socket, starting with screw marked #4, in the sequence of 4, 3, 2, 1. - 2.
+After all four screws are removed, wiggle the PHM gently and pull it up to remove it from the socket.